Does Santander Do Contractor Mortgages?

 - 1,000+ branches in the UK;

 - Alliance and Leicester.

 But no. In this case, big isn’t beautiful.
 The bank’s advisors can only offer you a mortgage on a self-employed basis.
-And that route is both painful and demeaning to contractors.
+Going that route, we know from experience, is both painful and demeaning to contractors.
 But there is a better way.

 Why using accounts to prove income crucifies limited company contractors

 Using accounts to evidence income bypasses, rather than leverages, a contractor’s potential.

 The short answer is: if you're a contractor, don’t remortgage with Santander.